turingschool-examples/hang-in-there-boilerplate/README.md

 ![screenshot of created poster](https://github.com/tashiad/hang-in-there-boilerplate/blob/create-our-README.md/readme-imgs/owl-poster.png)

 If you like it, you can repeat the steps from earlier to save it.
 Your inputs will also be stored for use in future randomized posters.
+If you decide you don't want a particular poster to be saved any longer, double click it and it will be deleted.

 ![screenshot of saved posters grid](https://github.com/tashiad/hang-in-there-boilerplate/blob/create-our-README.md/readme-imgs/saved-posters.png)

 ## Future Features
-- From the saved posters view, if a user double clicks a saved poster, it will be deleted
 - Implement data validation and error handling into the form (disable button, provide error messages if data entered is not correct, etc)
 - In the main poster view, allow users to click each piece of the poster (image, title, quote) to update just that piece with another random item from the appropriate array
 - When a user single clicks a saved poster, create a modal to view it larger